Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 #### Saga persistence

-Before being able to fully run the solutio,n and test if the `ShippingPolicy` saga is working as expected, you need to configure one last thing: *Saga persistence*.
+Before being able to fully run the solutio, and test if the `ShippingPolicy` saga is working as expected, you need to configure one last thing: *Saga persistence*.

 Saga state needs to be persisted, so we need to configure the **Shipping** endpoint with a chosen persistence.
 In the `Program` class where there is the endpoint configuration code, add the following line after the transport configuration: